ushahidi/docs.ushahidi.com/developer-guide/adding-code.md

 ## Start a branch for your feature

-If you’re working on a feature that nobody has claimed before, you will need to create a branch of Ushahidi Platform that’s specific to this feature.
-To do this, cd (change directory) into your Ushahidi Platform code in the terminal window, and type:
+If you’re working on a feature that nobody has claimed before, you will need to create a branch of Ushahidi that’s specific to this feature.
+To do this, cd (change directory) into your Ushahidi code in the terminal window, and type:

 ```
 git checkout master